Content Map Terms

 Because there is a slight risk of serious reactions and even death from the smallpox vaccine, routine smallpox immunization ended in Canada in 1972.

-Smallpox virus is known to exist in labs at the Centers for Disease Control and Prevention (CDC) in the U.S. and at the State Research Center of Virology and Biotechnology in Russia.
+Smallpox virus is known to exist in labs at the Centers for Disease Control and Prevention (CDC) in the U.S. and at the State Research Centre of Virology and Biotechnology in Russia.
 But it may also be in other labs.
 Some people worry that terrorists could release the virus and spread smallpox to many people.

 What are the symptoms?